geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-05/meeting-transcript.md

 Because, I mean, idiv is, like, in C, it's truncating the vision.
 I just, I was trying to, like, I found, I have a PR for two of them.
 The third one is in, like, the Div and Mod folding.
-And it's a little bit more complicated to... cleanly do it without regressions because there's some rules that require like the remainder like they require like the normal remainder like the python remainder or the floored remainder but yeah
+And it's a little bit more complicated to.. cleanly do it without regressions because there's some rules that require like the remainder like they require like the normal remainder like the python remainder or the floored remainder but yeah

 ##### **Geohot** [[00:12:19](https://www.youtube.com/watch?v=Xy3VCX7mi0o&t=739)]